Home > PRIME YEARS > Disease > Common Liver Problem > Hepatitis A, B, C

 What is Hepatitis C?

-Hepatitis C can be transmitted through body fluid like blood and semen.
-Majority of persons infected with hepatitis C do not have any symptoms.
+Hepatitis C can be transmitted through body fluids like blood and semen.
+The majority of persons infected with hepatitis C do not have any symptoms.
 Compared to Hepatitis B this is less common in Malaysia.
-However infection with hepatitis C leads to chronic liver disease and can cause liver cirrhosis with its complications.
+However, infection with hepatitis C leads to chronic liver disease and can cause liver cirrhosis with its complications.

 Who is at risk of getting hepatitis C?

-• people who had blood transfusion before 1994
+- people who had blood transfusions before 1994

-• baby born to infected mother but the risk is very low (about 4%)
+- baby born to an infected mother but the risk is very low (about 4%)

 What should I do if I have viral hepatitis C?